How to Build Your Credit in 5 Simple Steps

 The Basics: What Makes Up Your Credit Score?

-One of the most important parts of taking control of your credit score is understanding what drives it.
+One of the most important parts of taking control of your credit is understanding what drives it.

 According to MyFICO.com, this is how the math breaks down for calculating your FICO score: